LEAN: graph-based pruning for convolutional neural networks by extracting longest chains: Preliminaries

-Here, $\gamma$ and $\beta$ are the batch normalization parameters and biases which are learned during training, and $\mu_B$ and $\sigma_B^2$ are the running mean and variance of the mini-batch, i.e., the set of images used for the current training step.
+Here, $\gamma$ and $\beta$ are scaling and bias parameters which are learned during training, and $\mu_B$ and $\sigma_B^2$ are the running mean and variance of the mini-batch, i.e., the set of images used for the current training step.
 For an overview of CNN components we refer to \cite{goodfellow2016deep}.